-Yet a recent study found that that 39% of employees believe that people within their company don’t collaborate often enough.
-While it may seem like an impossible task to overcome in today’s increasingly dispersed digital workplace, you can avoid this trap by building teams that balance the strengths, skills and interests of individual employees, while emphasizing the value of collaboration, mutual support, and trust.
+Yet a recent study found that 39% of employees believe that people within their company don’t collaborate often enough.
+While it may seem like an impossible task to overcome in today’s increasingly dispersed digital workplace, you can avoid this trap by building teams that balance the strengths, skills, and interests of individual employees, while emphasizing the value of collaboration, mutual support, and trust.

-4 key benefits of building a teamwork culture in the workplace
+Key benefits of building a teamwork culture in the workplace

 When teams function effectively, employees feel free to share their creative ideas while enjoying a true sense of belonging.
-Individuals feel valued, productive and fulfilled while contributing to the goals of the organization.
+Individuals feel valued, productive, and fulfilled while contributing to the goals of the organization.

 Team interaction stimulates the free exchange of ideas which can spur innovation.
 Collaboration also creates a connected workplace culture where sharing the workload gets the job done quickly.
 According to a Nielsen report, collaboration is a critical factor for innovation success, outranking both leadership and access to financial resources.

-3. Attract and retain top talent
+Attract & retain top talent

 A Gallup survey found that employee well-being – derived from things like recognition, fulfilling work, and supportive co-workers – is key to employee loyalty.
 A collaborative workplace culture can also help your company attract top talent.
 According to Forbes, companies like Uber, Facebook, and Salesforce use “strong corporate culture as a bargaining chip to recruit the best and brightest talent.”

-4. Happy employees = happy customers
+Happy employees = happy customers

 When the team brings their best skills and ideas to the table, they are more likely to create better products and services for customers.
 And what’s good for customers is good for the bottom line.
 A study by the Kenexa Research Institute found that companies with highly engaged employees achieve twice the net annual income of companies whose employees fall behind on engagement.